saiboxx/ml-showcases/anime-autoencoder/README.md

 Therefore I introduced scaling and KL-annealing, which solved this issue.

 ### How to use ?
 1. Clone the repository, install `requirements.txt` and navigate to `anime-autoencoder`.
+Don't forget to download the dataset an place the images in `./anime-autoencoder/data`.
 ```
 git clone https://github.com/saiboxx/ml-showcases.git
 pip install -r requirements.txt